What Happened To Martha Jean Lambert?

 "They were sort of lost without her," Pichon said.
 "She was a peacekeeper between the two of them."

 Pichon keeps a picture of her daughter around a favorite mug.
 Anther cup has the age progressed photo of Martha.
 Soccer, singing, country music, fried potatoes, spaghetti are reminders of her daughter's favorite things.
+The Sheriff's Office gets reports of a few hundred missing persons each year, West said.

 "We've spent hundreds and hundreds of man hours on this case," West said.
 "It has been worked on by at least half a dozen detectives."